 Greenhouse Gas Reporting Program

-Beginning in 2013, certain large facilities and transportation fuel suppliers must report their greenhouse gas (GHG) emissions to the Department of Ecology.
+Certain large facilities and transportation fuel suppliers must report their greenhouse gas (GHG) emissions to the Department of Ecology.
 Owners or operators of the following are required to report:

 Mobile source fleets are not required to report their GHG emissions.